vishrutkohli/mailman3/src/mailman/docs/MTA.rst

 Hooking up your mail server
 ===========================

-Mailman needs to be hooked up to your mail server both to accept incoming mail and to deliver outgoing mail.
+Mailman needs to be hooked up to your mail server (a.k.a. *mail transport agent* or *MTA*) both to accept incoming mail and to deliver outgoing mail.
 Mailman itself never delivers messages to the end user; it lets its immediate upstream mail server do that.

 The preferred way to allow Mailman to accept incoming messages from your mail server is to use the `Local Mail Transfer Protocol`_ (LMTP_) interface.
 Most